 If you have further questions about the application process, please contact the Visual Communication Department, at viscom@niu.edu.

-If your portfolio is accepted you will be notified by email, and the next step is an interview.
-Only students that have their portfolios accepted will be interviewed.
+If your portfolio is accepted, you will be notified by email, and the next step is an interview.
+Only students whose portfolios have been accepted will be interviewed.
 The on-campus interviews will be held at Jack Arends Hall (Art and Design Building) in room 308.
 Please come dressed for an interview.
-You will be notified of a Visual Communication program acceptance decision by email within five business days of your interview.
+You will be notified of a visual communication program acceptance decision by email within five business days of your interview.